jakubharasny/E2E-Suite-with-Capybara-and-Selenium/README.md

 Scenario `./features/journeys/zopla_loan.feature`
 Steps    `./features/step_definitions/zopla_steps.rb`

-written test is not finished yet.
-Few vailidation need improvement and also some steps are flaky ( more in the steps ) plus if needed there could be more steps in the feature and less logic per step in the steps file, or logic moved somewhere else to clean it up.
-Whatever needed
+Few vailidation need improvement and also some steps are flaky ( more in the steps ).